edenberger/kube_security_lab/README.md

 - `unauth-api-server.yml` - API Server with anonymous access possible to sensitive paths.
 - `unauth-kubernetes-dashboard.yml` - Cluster with the Kubernetes Dashboard installed and available without authentication.

-If you would like to choose a random scenario to test your skills, run the `get-random-scenario.sh` script from your project folder!

 ## Using the clusters

 Each of these can be used to try out various techniques for attacking Kubernetes clusters.
 In general the goal of each exercise should be to get access to the `/etc/kubernetes/pki/ca.key` file as that's a ["golden key"](https://raesene.github.io/blog/2019/04/16/kubernetes-certificate-auth-golden-key/) to persistent cluster access.

-For each cluster the place to start is in the `Scenario Setups` which has details of how to get started.
+For each cluster the place to start is in the `setupScenarios` which has details of how to get started.

-If you want some information on one possible solution look in the `Scenario Walkthroughs` folder
+If you want some information on one possible solution look in the `walkthroughScenarios` folder

 ## Cleanup